-During their time in the Harrodian Sixth Form students will be given intensive help in finding the right Academic or Creative Pathway for them.
+During their time in the Harrodian Sixth Form students will be given intensive help in finding the right Higher Education course for them.
 We will also support students should they decide to progress directly to the world of work.

 In order to help students research their applications in a sensible fashion and timescale, and to enable us to provide appropriate advice and support, we adhere to the following programme: